Donnie Nietes: Junior bantamweight

 Nietes made his debut in the junior-bantamweight division against Filipino compatriot Aston Palicte for the vacant WBO Super Flyweight Championship.
-The fight ended in a split decision draw, 118-110 for Nietes, 116-112 for Palicte and a 114-114 draw at The Forum in Inglewood, California.
+The fight ended in a split decision draw, 118-110 for Nietes, 116-112 for Palicte and a 114–114 draw at The Forum in Inglewood, California.
 Punch count statistics saw Nietes, 36, land 194 punches, 70 more than Palicte, his 40 percent of punches landed was nearly twice the accuracy rate of his rival.
 While not beaten, Nietes was denied a victory that would have put him alongside Manny Pacquiao and Nonito Donaire as the only Asian fighters with world titles in at least four weight classes.
-He eventually won the same vacant title after defeating Kazuto Ioka via split decision on December 21, 2018 becoming the third Asian to win world titles in at least four weight classes.
+He eventually won the same vacant title after defeating Kazuto Ioka via split decision on December 21, 2018, becoming the third Asian to win world titles in at least four weight classes.

 On February 6, 2019, the WBO ordered a rematch of Nietes and Palicte after a controversial result of their first fight.
 On February 28, 2019, Nietes decided to vacate his WBO Junior Bantamweight title to pursue more lucrative fights in a different organization or weight class.

 On April 3, 2021, Nietes fought Pablo Carillo, for the vacant WBO International junior-bantamweight title.
-Nietes won via unanimous decision, the scorecards were, 99-91, 98-92 and 96-95.
-On December 11, 2021 Nietes made his first title defense against Norbelto Jimenez at the Coca-Cola Arena, Dubai, United Arab Emirates.
+Nietes won via unanimous decision, the scorecards were, 99–91, 98-92 and 96–95.
+On December 11, 2021, Nietes made his first title defense against Norbelto Jimenez at the Coca-Cola Arena, Dubai, United Arab Emirates.
 The fight ended in a ten-round split decision draw.
 The scores were 96-94 Nietes, 96-94 Jimenez and 95-95 and Nietes was able to retain his WBO International junior-bantamweight title.

 On April 1, 2022, the WBO ordered Kazuto Ioka to make a mandatory title defense against Nietes.
 The bout was a rematch of their December 31, 2018 fight, in which Nietes won by split decision.
 Both parties came to an agreement a month later, and officially announced the bout for July 13, 2022.
 Nietes lost the fight by unanimous decision, with scores of 120–108, 118–110 and 117–111.

+Bantamweight

+Nietes is set to face Muhammad Waseem on July 22, 2023, in Dubai for the vacant IBO bantamweight world title.
+The fight has been postponed due to visa issue by Waseem's team.